biancammoreno/Convex_RL/README.md

 - `n_iterations` indicates the number of iterations;
 - `samples` indicates the number of repetitions per experiment.

-The code runs the experiments for both Greedy MD-CURL and Bonus O-MD-CURL.
-It creates a folder 'results' with the state-action distribution plots, the log-loss and the regret plots.
+The code runs the experiments for Greedy MD-CURL and Bonus O-MD-CURL.
+It creates a `results` folder containing state-action distribution images, log-loss and regret plots.

-The folder optimal contain the values of the loss function for the optimal policy.
-These values are computed running an offline method for CURL (using the true probability transition) for 2000 iterations.
+The `optimal` folder contains the values of the loss function for an approximate optimal policy to be used when calculating regret.
+These values are calculated using an off-line method for CURL (using the true probability transition) over 2000 iterations.